 Many big clients including Uber, Adobe, Unilever, Schneider Electric, Costco Wholesale, etc. are using monday.com to manage their work effectively.

-Pricing: It has a flexi pricing model that varies based upon the number of users and the plan chosen.
+Pricing: There is a flexible pricing model that varies based on the number of users and the plan chosen.
 The starting price is $17 USD/month for 2 users.
 They also offer a free trial.

 Wrike is also a leading work OS that helps you to gain visibility and simple planning.
 It offers cloud-based collaboration and is scalable across teams in any business.

-Its features include customizable dashboards to design team sprints, interactive Gantt charts, templates for resource allocation, commenting, tagging images and videos, interactive reports, shareable dashboard widgets, customizable workflows to fit according to your team needs.
+These features include customizable dashboards to design team sprints, interactive Gantt charts, templates for resource allocation, commenting, tagging images and videos, interactive reports, shareable dashboard widgets, and customizable workflows to fit your team’s needs.

 Overall it’s a solid software tool, but it’s quite difficult to learn to use this tool effectively.
 It also lacks the ability to create a custom template of your own.
 Thus, it works mainly as a project and task management tool, rather than a full work OS.